fightforthefuture/anticensorship-mirror-python/README.md

    heroku config:set SECRET_KEY=bar
    ```
+4. Restart server if needed.

-4. Drink a beer (or a non-alcoholic beverage), you're done.
+5. Drink a beer (or a non-alcoholic beverage), you're done.

 ### More information